Ba4bes/ARMHelper/README.md

 - Check if resources that you want to deploy already exist and whether they would be overwritten.

 For an introduction, please view  <http://4bes.nl/2019/04/09/armhelper-a-module-to-help-create-arm-templates>
-For usage in an Azure DevOps pipeline: <https://4bes.nl/2019/04/19/build-pipeline-in-azure-devops-for-arm-templates-part-ii-using-armhelper-and-yaml/>

 For usage in an Azure DevOps pipeline: <http://4bes.nl/2019/04/18/build-pipeline-in-azure-devops-for-arm-templates-part-ii-using-armhelper-and-yaml>